kaisavi/LuxC/README.md

 # LuxC
 A console game based on Luxor.

 Currently there is only a simple development and debugging demo.
-Most features are broken.